sparkplug/mtn-momo-api-documentation/docs/testing/README.md

 | 46733123452      | Timeout |
 | 46733123453     |  Ongoing (will answer pending first and if requested again after 30 seconds it will respond success)|
 | 46733123454     | Pending |

+## Common Error Codes

+Common error codes can be seen in the next section.